 Talcum Powder Overview: Popular Uses

-While you can use talcum powder in a variety of ways — as a deodorant substitute, dry shampoo, and to prevent rashes when sprinkled on babies’ bottoms — feminine hygiene remains quite popular.
+While you can use talcum powder many different ways ways — as a deodorant substitute, dry shampoo, and to prevent rashes when sprinkled on babies’ bottoms — feminine hygiene remains quite popular.
 As a result, many women sprinkle Shower to Shower® body powder in their underwear each morning to maintain a fresh, clean feeling.
 However, talcum powder use and the higher risk of ovarian cancer is well-established after decades of research.
 For this reason, feminine hygiene is likely one of the most harmful talcum powder uses and should be avoided long-term.

 Talcum Powder Overview: Studies Link Talc Use to Cancer